Ecotrust/growth-yield-batch/README.md

 Single line representing the FVS STDINFO keyword entry.
 Contains information about plot location, slope, aspect, etc.

+##### cond/<condid>.site

+*Optionally* include a .site file to specify a single site class on which to run this particular condition.
+Must match one of the site classes specified in config.json

 ##### rx/*.key files

 These use the jinja2 templating language as placeholders for plot-specific variables.